How to Get Your Dog to Stop Digging Holes

 We were having digging issues with Spudward.
-He is an English Coonhound, also called a Red Tick Hound, mix with an unbelievable appetite for digging.
-Soon after his arrival to our house, the back yard started to resemble swiss cheese.
+He is an English Coonhound mix, also called a Red Tick Hound, with an unbelievable appetite for digging.
+Soon after his arrival at our house, the backyard started to resemble swiss cheese.

-Here are the things that we found worked for us:
+Here are five things that we found worked for us.

 Dogs become bored just like you and I do if they aren't occupied or mentally stimulated.
 They will dig holes in the yard because it gives them something to do to pass the time.
 If your hound dog is digging because of boredom, try either giving them a new toy or more exercise.